DanielAdam13/CupheadRecreation/README.md

 ### What I plan to create if I have enough time left:
 * I would make the second part of the flower boss fight.
-* 2 more enemies for the Run'n'Gun level, namely: the running flower and the stationary flower.
+* 2 more enemies for the Run'n'Gun level, namely: the running flower and the small running blue guy.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>